LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: Unified Format of Data

 \section{Unified Format of Data}

-We present data samples for each task in Figures \ref{fig:class_example} to \ref{fig:expression_example}.
+We present data samples for each task in Figures \ref{fig:detect_example} to \ref{fig:expression_example}.
+Emotion Detection requires the model to identify segments that carry distinct emotional expressions.
 In the Emotion Classification task, the model analyzes the subject's emotional state based on the given context.
-Emotion Detection requires the model to identify segments that carry distinct emotional expressions.
 In Emotion QA, the model answers questions grounded in contextual information.
 The Emotion Conversation task places the model in the role of a psychological counselor, responding to the client's previous turn.
 Emotion Summary challenges the model to generate a structured summary of a counseling session, including the cause, symptoms, treatment process, illness characteristics, and treatment effect.
 Finally, in the Emotion Expression task, the model is immersed in an emotional situation, responds to the PANAS scale, and articulates its emotional state.